ihsanbal/LoggingInterceptor/README.md

 Notes
 --------
+Some tips about log at this blog post: [“The way to get faster on development.”](https://medium.com/@ihsanbal/the-way-to-get-faster-on-development-9d7b23ef8c10)

-Use the filter & configure logcat header for a better result
+Also use the filter & configure logcat header for a better result

 <p align="left">
     <img src="https://github.com/ihsanbal/LoggingInterceptor/blob/master/images/screen_shot_5.png" width="280" height="155"/>